-A. Qualitative assessment of creek channel stability
+A. Channel stability

-On January 27, 2015, creek channel stability was visually assessed from station 0+30 to the outlet of the West Circle culvert at station 2+35 using elements of the rapid assessment technique as described in the US Department of Transportation (DOT) Assessing Stream Channel Stability at Bridges in Physiographic Regions (2006).
-Descriptions of each of these parameters along with their rating system are included in Attachment E. Not all parameters were relevant to this project assessment.
+Creek channel stability was visually assessed from station 0+30 to the outlet of the West Circle culvert at station 2+35 using elements of the rapid assessment technique as described in the US Department of Transportation (DOT) Assessing Stream Channel Stability at Bridges in Physiographic Regions (2006).
+Descriptions of each of these parameters along with their rating system are included in Attachment E. Not all parameters were relevant to this Project assessment.
 The following list summarizes the parameters that were assessed:

-- o Entrenchment/channel confinement
+- Entrenchment/channel confinement

 - o Bed material

-- o Bank soil texture and coherence
+- Bank soil texture and coherence

-- o Average bank slope
+- Average bank slope

-- Vegetative or engineered bank protection
+- o Vegetative or engineered bank protection

 - o Bank cutting

-- Mass wasting or bank failure
+- o Mass wasting or bank failure